fadhilahamani/EZMeeting/README.md

 A recommendation system that help people to find a meeting room based on their location, the facilities, and price.

 ## Deployment :rocket:
-The app was deployed through Streamlit Share.
+The app was deployed through Streamlit.

-You can access it through this [link]().

-We do hope you enjoyed our app.

 Feedbacks and questions are welcome, please do not hesitate to reach out to us.